hncouto/Global_Database_on_Non-native_Lepidoptera/README.md

 ### Base Install and Run Locally

-Clone Repository and then (optional) delete: TaxonomyRaw.csv and all files under Database Tables folder.
+Clone Repository and then (optional) delete: all files under Transformed Data and Database Tables folders.

-If you don't have any of the packages and libvraries required first run the install_libs.ipynb
+If you don't have any of the packages and libraries required first run the RequiredLibs.ipynb

+Run DataCleaning.ipynb notebook to start from 0, cleaning the data present in the Data Raw folder.
+(If you chose to not delete all files under Transformed Data and Database Tables folders you can ignore this step).

-Run TaxonomyExtract.ipynb notebook and then DatabaseCreation.ipynb
+Run DatabaseCreation.ipynb

 ## How to Use the Project